ThomasVitale/awesome-spring/README.md

 * [JHipster](https://www.jhipster.tech/) - Quickly generate, develop, and deploy Spring Boot web applications and microservice architectures.
 * [Spring Initializr](https://start.spring.io/) - Get the basic structure of your Spring Boot project with your config and dependencies.

+### Tools

+* [Ostara] - Management tool that provides various features to monitor and interact with Spring Boot Applications via Actuator.

 ## Contributing

 Contributions are very welcome!